jasonmcaffee/roman-numeral-ui/README.md

 # Roman Numeral UI

-A Next.js application for converting integers to Roman numerals using React Spectrum components.
+Roman Numeral UI is a react project built using Next.js.

+It is primarily concerned with rendering UIs, using react spectrume, that allow users to perform operations such as converting integers to Roman numerals.

 ## Features